marzpeople1/piped/README.md

 and Run order shows the correct sequence (from 1 to 4)
 4. On the right pane, select the Functional tab, then choose Run manually
 5. Finally, run the collection by clicking on **Run Pipep**

+# Running on a Docker container
+`/Dockerfile` outlines basic instructions to enable Cypress Dockerization.
+In other words, it allows building/running tests within a Docker container.

+## Precondition
+Docker has been installed in the local machine.
+Visit https://www.docker.com/ for additional info.

+## Steps
+1. Open a CMD/Terminal window.
+Navigate to the root folder and build a docker image:
+`docker build -t piped .`
+2. Verify the newly created container is correct: `docker images` (a "piped" image should be displayed under REPOSITORY)

+3. Run the test suite on that image.
+There are two ways available:
+   1) Run without generating screenshots/videos: `docker run -it --rm piped npm run cy:docker`
+   2) Expensive execution that records a video of the entire run, and triggers screenshots on failures, if any:
+   - **Command Prompt (Windows)**: `docker run -it --rm -v %cd%/cypress:/app/cypress -v %cd%/cypress/videos:/app/cypress/videos -v %cd%/cypress/screenshots:/app/cypress/screenshots piped npm run cy:docker`
+   - **Terminal (macOS)**: `docker run -it --rm -v $(pwd)/cypress:/app/cypress -v $(pwd)/cypress/videos:/app/cypress/videos -v $(pwd)/cypress/screenshots:/app/cypress/screenshots piped npm run cy:docker`
+> **Note 1**: The method of referencing the current directory depends on the OS as well as the type of command line being used.
+That's
+> why there are two versions of the above command, i.e., `%cd%` vs `$(pwd)`

+> **Note 2**: When running & recording video & screenshots, new files will be generated in `/cypress/videos` and `/cypress/screenshots` respectively.